wernerkrauss/hasoneedit/trunk/README.md

 To use this module, simply add a field to the CMS fields for your object in your `getCMSFields()` method.
 The name of the field should be `HasOneName:FieldName`.

 For example, say you have a has_one called `Show` and that has_one has a field called `Title` you want to edit.
 You'd add the field `TextField::create('Show:Title', 'Show Title')`.

+### Using with your own form

+To add support to your own forms, you need to add the `sgn_hasoneedit_UpdateFormExtension` extension to your controller and call `$this->extend('updateEditForm', $form)` before returning the form to the template.
+Without this, the fields will not get populated with the values from the has_one though saving will work.